Brainsware/sealas-site/src/site/blog/2017/relaunch.md

 ### Point 2: Our process behind the development is going to be open source

-Starting with this post, we are going to be writing about everything we do regarding Sealas.
+Starting with this post, we are going to be publishing a weekly blog post about everything we do regarding Sealas:
 How and why we develop certain parts, how and why we design certain parts, and how we are doing with the business part of it.

 ### Point 3: Our pricing is going to be Pay What You Want